Biochemist Biological scientist

 6. Career path and progression

-With experience, you could become a team leader or manager, running a department, or move into research, sales and marketing, or scientific journalism.
+With experience, you could become a team leader or manager, running a research department, or move into education, technical sales, patent law, scientific publishing or consultancy.

 You may be interested in: